isteinbrecher/LaTeX2AI/README.md

 ![LaTeX2AI](/doc/logo/logo_black.png?raw=true)

-LaTeX2AI is a plugin for Adobe Illustrator (MacOS and Windows) that enables the use of editable text labels typeset in LaTeX inside an Illustrator document.
+LaTeX2AI is a plugin for Adobe Illustrator (macOS and Windows) that enables the use of editable text labels typeset in LaTeX inside an Illustrator document.

-# License & How to cite
+# License & How to Cite

 LaTeX2AI is under the MIT license, see [./LICENSE](LICENSE).
 If you use LaTeX2AI to create figures for your work, please acknowledge it with a link to the GitHub repository.